 Jacqueline Kennedy visited India in 1962.
 In this picture, Nehru is applying a ceremonial “tilak” to American First lady Jacqueline Kennedy.

 So we know from picture 4 that Nehru smoked.
 Here he is lighting a cigarette for Mrs Simon, the wife of the British Deputy High Commissioner, onboard the first BOAC flight in India.

 Nehru is seen in this picture with Edwina Mountbatten’s 18-year-old daughter.
 Mountbatten’s youngest daughter Pamela Mountbatten is with her parents, bidding goodbye to Pandit Nehru in New Delhi.

 In this picture, Nehru is being given a kiss by his niece Nayantara Sehgal on his arrival at London airport in 1955.
 You can also see Sehgal’s mother, Vijaylakshmi Pandit who was the High Commissioner to UK at that time.

 To sum up the collage, three pictures where women are seen as showing affection towards Pandit Nehru by hugging or kissing him are pictures of his sister and niece.
 They point to nothing more than a natural and close family bond.
-It takes a sick mind to make insinuations using these pictures.
-But this, Ladies and gentleman, is no random social media troll that we are talking about.
-The person is no other than Amit Malviya, the Head of the IT wing on India’s ruling party.
-With office bearers of the ruling party indulging in such attempts to malign India’s past prime ministers, it is no wonder that the level of political discourse in India is considered at an all-time low.
+Amit Malviya, the Head of the IT wing on India’s ruling party, placed these images out of context to portray Nehru in a negative light.

 Independent journalism that speaks truth to power and is free of corporate and political control is possible only when people start contributing towards the same.
 Please consider donating towards this endeavour to fight fake news and misinformation.